Skip to search Skip to content

 The Austrian city of Linz has a dessert named after it, the Linzer Torte, a sort of jam-filled pastry.
 The family-run Café Jindrak set a world record for the largest ever Linzer Torte, so there’s no better place to try the famous treat.

-Make sure to snap a photo for the album at these scenic spots…
+Make sure to snap a photo at these scenic spots…

 The Iron Gates, Serbia